11/8/2024

 Chief Financial Officer

-Dave, we are fine with that.
+Dave Ogona here.
+We are fine with that.
 I don't have a report in front of me, but we have been realizing the values of the units that have been coming back without any issue.

 speaker

-David Rassow
+David Grasso

 Analyst, Evercore ISI

 So the lease is coming off of late.
-They're not causing any losses on those trades.
+They're not causing any losses on those trades?

 speaker